djgomezsantos/exersomes/README.md

 # Exersomes

-A computational tool for analyzing exerkines (signaling molecules released from exercise).
+A computational tool for modeling, generating, and analyzing exerkines (beneficial signaling molecules released from exercise).

 ## Overview